 While this itself is troubling to me, bringing money into the equation only exacerbates the issue.
 Most artists on Spotify won’t make as much in streaming royalties with their entire discography as The Weeknd made (and continues to make) on a single track.
 And with the trend of streaming over purchasing, this spells dark days for independent artists, particularly those that are unsigned.
 Whereas an artist could make a decent profit on album sales through iTunes, Bandcamp or other related platform, the shrinking popularity of purchasing music calls this opportunity into question unless independent/underground music fans continue to remain supportive of their favorite bans.
 Yet, as the popularity of streaming continues to grow and inform consumer expectations, the more likely it becomes that each new wave of music consumers will be less keen on paying for a digital or physical copy of an album when they can simply stream a handful of tracks on Spotify, either for free or for a small monthly subscription fee.

-But now comes the second part of my concern regarding labels—the dominant funding for music is going base its support on artists that received mostly passive listening rather than active support.
+But now comes the second part of my concern regarding labels—the majority of funding for new music is going to be directed toward artists whose “sales” come primarily from passive listening rather than active support.
 It seems to me that we’re moving into an era where sporadically streaming albums on an ad-based or relatively inexpensive subscription-supported account is going to hold greater influence than actual album purchases.
 If streaming numbers continue to trend in the same, upward direction, then this hypothesis doesn’t seem all that far-fetched.
 And when neither fans nor major labels are actively supporting anything but massive pop artists that churn out multi-million stream hit-singles, it’s going to be even harder than it already is for the smaller artists we love to stay afloat.